-"Marketing Analytics" will be offered as a block course in the winter term 20/21 with an alternative exam assessment.
+"Marketing Analytics" is offered as a block course with an alternative exam assessment.

-For further information please contact the Marketing and Sales Research Group (marketing.iism.kit.edu).
+Starting in the winter semester 22/23, the course will be scheduled to be completed after two thirds of the semester.
+For further information, please contact the Marketing and Sales Research Group (marketing.iism.kit.edu).
 Exchange students can bypass the requirement of passing Market Research if they can prove that they possess sufficient statistical knowledge based on courses attended at their home institution.
-This will be examined individually by the Marketing & Research Group.
+This will be examined individually by the Marketing and Sales Research Group.